ukkz/claude-ts-mcps/README.md

 - **Brave Search**: Provides web search and local search functionality using the Brave Search API
 - **Filesystem**: Enables file system operations with security restrictions
 - **Git**: Provides Git functionality for managing repositories
+- **GitHub**: Enables interaction with GitHub repositories, issues, pull requests, and more
 - **Shell**: Allows execution of shell commands in a controlled environment
 - **Puppeteer**: Enables browser automation and web interaction through Puppeteer
 - **Fetch**: Retrieves content from URLs and converts HTML to Markdown for improved readability